 In December of 2008, TECO renewed a LIBOR-based credit facility.
 This credit facility includes a fixed commitment fee of 125 basis points as well as a fee for use of the facility of 50 basis points.
 The fees are in addition to the three-month LIBOR rate at the time funds are borrowed.
 Therefore, the effective cost of this credit facility is the current three-month LIBOR rate plus 175 basis points.
 The three-month LIBOR rate recently closed at one percent.
 Accordingly, if the Company were to draw on its credit facility, its rate would be 2.75 percent, which is the 1 percent three-month LIBOR rate plus 175 basis points.
-The three-month LIBOR rate plus 175 basis points are borrowed.
-Therefore, the effective cost of this credit facility, its rate would be 2.75 percent.
+The three-month LIBOR rate plus 175 basis points are plus 175 basis points.
+The three-month LIBOR rate was over five percent one year ago.
+At that time the Company was paying approximately 5.34 percent on the credit facility upon which it now pays roughly 2.75 percent.